nmar95/Early_Birds_CarND-Capstone/TrafficLight/README.md

 ===================

-This document covers the part related to the traffic light detection system which is what I (Sachit Vithaldas) contributed as part of this project
+This document covers the part related to the traffic light detection system which is what I (Sachit Vithaldas) contributed as part of this project.

 Core Idea
 -------------